Han-Sim/blog.hansim.dev/src/pages/posts/0008-blog-notes.md

 Finished deploying the final version

-- Completed redesigning to achieve modern design
+- Completed redesigning to achieve modern UI
   - Removed 'index' page: **`Post` and `PostList` components are the only pages now!**
   - **No more grid design with Row and Col**: Contents take up the entire screen (responsively)
-  - Warm toned color scheme
+  - Warm toned color scheme (see `_variable.scss` file in the [source code](https://github.com/Han-Sim/blog.hansim.dev/blob/master/src/styles/_variables.scss))
 - Refactored codes: enhanced readability and maintainability

 Planning to add more features